Using Twitter X Scraper with Python

 Customization Options

-Modify the input_data dictionary to customize the scraper:
+You can modify the input_data dictionary to highly customize the scraper’s behavior:

 import pandas as pd